inscrib3/blok-redirect/README.md

 # Block Redirect

 ## Description
-Activating this you can access to the block world!!!
+Activating this you can access to the blok world.

-When you search block:// and the number or name of the block you will see the block on the blok explorer (https://blokblokblok.xyz/)
+When you search `blok://` and the numbers or letters of your block you will see the block on the [blok explorer](https://blokblokblok.xyz/)

+For example just type `blok://ins`.

 ## Installation
 Make sure to use Chrome, Brave or Chromium browser.
 Firefox and Safari are not supported at this time.